Command Line Interface

 Clone your team workspace locally

-You may clone one of your team workspaces:
+Clone one of your team workspaces using:

 $ yepcode clone ada-lovelace